bhk/scam/libraries.md

 ##### `(memo-on DBFILE EXPR)`

 Evaluate EXPR with memoization initialized.

+If a session is already in progress, that session will be used and DBFILE will be ignored.

-If a session is not active, begin one using DBFILE as the database.
-DBFILE will be evaluated only when a session is initiated.
+If a session is not active, `memo-on` will initiate one prior to the evaluation of EXPR, using DBFILE as the database, and after the evaluation of EXPR, it will terminate the session and write any database changes to DBFILE.

+If a memoized function is called when a session is not active, it is a fatal error.

 ##### `(memo-read-file FILENAME)`